David Reeves (composer): Works as performer

 Reeves has performed as an organ recitalist in all the main venues in Australia, including ABC radio broadcasts from the Sydney Town Hall.
 He was especially sought after for his improvisations which concluded nearly all his recitals, as well as becoming a feature of his liturgical performances, as demonstrated through his many recordings.

 From 1963 to 1978, Reeves accompanied the very popular annual Combined Churches' presentations of Handel's Messiah conducted by Richard Thew.
 The choir grew to some eight hundred voices and these performances filled the Sydney Town Hall for three nights each year.
 They were a highlight of the Sydney Christmas calendar in the sixties and seventies.

 Reeves became particularly identified with the famous "Hill" organ in the Sydney Town Hall, where he worked extensively from 1963 to 1976 as recitalist.
 He also performed at Civic Receptions, School Speech Days, presentation evenings and State occasions, including the presentation of Commercial Advertising Awards.
 He performed with a number of choirs and choral ensembles, including the Oriana Singers under the direction of Norman Johnston.

-Always a champion for the cause of music, his "international language that crosses all divides", he is noted for taking every opportunity to pass on his excitement in making music to young people.
-Reeves has given workshops and seminars, was a visiting Australian composer at Gordonstoun school in Scotland, and was the founder of the Australian "Operation Young Composer" Award programme which has provided opportunities for overseas study for several young Australian composers.
+Reeves has been an advocate for music as an “international language” that transcends cultural and social boundaries.
+He has promoted music education among young people through workshops and seminars, and served as a visiting Australian composer at Gordonstoun School in Scotland.
+He also founded the Australian “Operation Young Composer” Award programme, which has provided opportunities for several young Australian composers to pursue overseas study.

 Reeves has adjudicated numerous Eisteddfods, including the City of Sydney, Parramatta, Gunnedah and Tamworth Eisteddfods.
 He has given of his time to a number of schools and individuals in the interests of the "musical journey" he loves, including through music camps for performance and composition.
 Between 1977 and 1982, his schedule included two busy contracts with TAS in country NSW, a prolific period during which he composed the scores for at least one musical each year, musically directing the performances as well as practising music teaching techniques (including choral training) developed from his own performance and composition.